 without ielts study work & settle in canada

-Our regular processing time for a decision on admission application is 15 to 30 days from the date a complete stage two application is received.
+Our regular processing time for a decision on an admission application is 15 to 30 days from the date a completed stage two application is received.

 This is how you may still qualify for admission to a full-time educational program and apply for a visa even if you don’t have IELTS or English Assessment predetermined: